tarwn/lessthandot-hugo/blogs/content/posts/2013-01-30-making-data-tell-a-story.md

   <em>Which one of these tells the story better?</em>
 </p>

-I’ve used SSRS for years, and discovered many little tips and tricks to make reports stand out.
-For the next month, I’m going to be blogging about various properties in SSRS.
+I've used SSRS for years, and discovered many little tips and tricks to make reports stand out.
+For the next month, I'm going to be blogging about various properties in SSRS.
 Some are simple to find and set; some are more complex and require a few steps or expressions.
 Each of them will make your reports tell a story more clearly.

 Here is a list of the blogs in this series.
 All examples were created using SQL Server 2012, SQL Server Data Tools 2012, and AdventureWorks2012.